Workshop "Research Data and Software Competencies"

 Suggestions for the sub-questions:

 3.1.
-What existing (educational) resources and training programs from each participating project can be shared or adapted for wider use?
+What existing (educational) resources and training programs from each participating project is already shared, can be shared or can be adapted for wider use?
 How can we leverage the strengths of each participating project?

 3.2.
-What are the potential challenges in collaborative resource development (e.g., intellectual property, differing institutional policies), and how can we address them?
+What are the potential challenges in collaborative resource development (e.g., intellectual property, differing institutional policies, licenses), and how can we address them?

 3.3.
 How can we establish quality standards for collaboratively developed educational resources and training programs?